In Sickness & In Health: Pre-marital Body Checks in Hong Kong

 |Raffles Medical Group Hong Kong||$1,100||$1,100|

-Does insurance cover pre-marital body checks?
+Does insurance in Hong Kong usually cover pre-marital body checks?

 Generally insurance does not cover ‘pre-marital checks’ per say but your medical insurance may cover ‘general body checks’ and allocate an amount you can spend on annual physical exam.
 It is best to verify with your insurance provider or advisor the terms and conditions of body check coverage, if any.